ordina-jworks/ordina-jworks.github.io/_posts/2017-05-15-pragmatic-architecture-today.md

 * Usability

 Again, summaries are available on the website of the book.
-If you want a more in-depth explanation, I really recommened reading the book.
+If you want a more in-depth explanation, I really recommend reading the book.
-In todays, agile world, I believe the **Evolution perspective** is a key differentiator in any architectural description.
+In today's, agile world, I believe the **Evolution perspective** is a key differentiator in any architectural description.
 Generally, perspectives shape the architecture and deserve the necessary attention.

 ### Example